 \paragraph*{Effect of devices on reaction forces moments of joints.} The change in the muscle coordination and augmenting assistive device to the subjects affected the reaction forces and moment of both assisted and unassisted joints.
-This relationship between the muscle activity and joint reaction forces has been proven through different literatures\cite{171,170,173,174}.
-The modified coordination of muscles in the ankle joint reduces the reaction forces and moments of the ankle in the swing phase while increasing them slightly during the stance stage as shown in Figure 1 and 2 in \nameref{S3_Appendix}.
+This relationship between the muscle activity and joint reaction forces has been established through different literature\cite{171,170,173,174}.
+The modified coordination of muscles in the ankle joint reduces the reaction forces and moments of the ankle in the swing phase while increasing them slightly during the stance stage, as shown in Figures 1 and 2 in \nameref{S3_Appendix}.
 The effect of muscle recruitment change was evident in the medial-lateral reaction force and extension-flexion reaction moment of the ankle.
-The study accomplished by Veen et al. \cite{170} shows that increase in the activation of rectus femoris and gastrocnemius muscles along with a decrease in activation of the soleus muscle can reduce the reaction forces of the ankle joint.
-Although assistive devices increased the activation of the rectus femoris, the effect of devices on the gastrocnemius and soleus muscles was not favorable to reduce the reaction force, especially during the stance phase.
+The study accomplished by Veen et al. \cite{170} shows that an increase in the activation of rectus femoris and gastrocnemius muscles along with a decrease in activation of the soleus muscle can reduce the reaction forces of the ankle joint.
+Although assistive devices increased the activation of the rectus femoris, the effect of devices on the gastrocnemius and soleus muscles was not favorable in reducing the reaction force, especially during the stance phase.
 This coordination of muscles explains the behavior of reaction moments and forces of the ankle joint.\\

 The effect of devices and altered muscle recruitment strategy on the reaction moments and forces of the patellofemoral and knee joint was substantial.
-The reaction forces of the patellofemoral and knee joints decreased during the early stance phase, and the increased during the late stance as shown in Figure 3 and 4 in \nameref{S3_Appendix}.
-The analysis of muscle effect on the tibiofemoral forces showed that the hamstring muscles have a significant impact on the reaction forces of the knee during the early stance, while the gastrocnemius, rectus femoris, and iliopsoas muscles affecting the reaction forces during the late stance stage \cite{171,170}.\\
+The reaction forces of the patellofemoral and knee joints decreased during the early stance phase, and increased during the late stance, as shown in Figures 3 and 4 in \nameref{S3_Appendix}.
+The analysis of muscle effect on the tibiofemoral forces showed that the hamstring muscles significantly impact the reaction forces of the knee during the early stance, while the gastrocnemius, rectus femoris, and iliopsoas muscles affect the reaction forces during the late stance stage \cite{171,170}.\\

-The increase in the activation of the soleus and decrease of the activation of hamstring muscles (i.e., semimembranosus, semitendinosus, and biceps femoris muscles) reduced the reaction force of the knee in early stance phase.
-During the late stance, we hypothesize that the substantial promotion and reduction of the rectus femoris and gluteus medius activities, sequentially, became dominant to the reduction of activities of other muscles and resulted in the tibiofemoral reaction force increase.
-Since the behavior of the other reaction force components in both the patellofemoral and knee joints was practically identical with the tibiofemoral performance, we think that the muscle arrangement had the same effect on tother reaction forces.
+The increase in the activation of the soleus and decrease of the activation of hamstring muscles (i.e., semimembranosus, semitendinosus, and biceps femoris muscles) reduced the reaction force of the knee in the early stance phase.
+During the late stance, we hypothesized that the substantial promotion and reduction of the rectus femoris and gluteus medius activities, sequentially, became dominant to the reduction of activities of other muscles and resulted in a tibiofemoral reaction force increase.
+Since the behavior of the other reaction force components in both the patellofemoral and knee joints was practically identical to the tibiofemoral performance, we think that the muscle arrangement had the same effect on other reaction forces.
 However, since the hip muscles' effect on the knee reaction force was proven \cite{170,171}, this claim needs to be justified in a more isolated condition, such as assisting a joint condition.
-Although the reaction moments in both joints were roughly following the reaction forces' behavior, the effect of devices on the reaction moments was slightly different in which the biarticular exoskeleton was able to reduce the reaction moments and have lower peaks than the monoarticular device on the extension-flexion reaction moment which is represented in Figure 5 in \nameref{S3_Appendix}.\\
+Although the reaction moments in both joints roughly followed the reaction forces' behavior, the effect of devices on the reaction moments was slightly different in that the biarticular exoskeleton was able to reduce the reaction moments and have lower peaks than the monoarticular device on the extension-flexion reaction moment, which is represented in Figure 5 in \nameref{S3_Appendix}.\\

-Although the reaction forces and moments of the knee joint were increased during the late stance phase, the assistive devices were able to reduce the most of the maximum or peak reaction forces and moments on the knee joint.
+Although the reaction forces and moments of the knee joint increased during the late stance phase, the assistive devices were able to reduce most of the maximum or peak reaction forces and moments on the knee joint.
 Additionally, the modified muscle recruitment effect on the reaction forces and moments during the swing phase was remarkably lower than its effect on the stance phase; nonetheless, the tibiofemoral force experienced considerable reaction force reduction during the swing phase compared to other reaction forces.\\